Digital sourcing policies

 Back to top

-The Digital Sourcing Consider First Policy consultation paper proposes a policy that will help agencies make more considered investment decisions, and is backed by 4 principles:
+The Digital Sourcing Consider First Policy, which takes effect 1 July 2019, helps agencies make more considered investment decisions, and is backed by 5 principles:

 ICT Contract Capped Term and Value Policy